Ericcoco11/alx-system_engineering-devops/0x02-shell_redirections/README.md

-#!/bin/bash
-"1. echo “Hello, World” is a script that prints “Hello, World”
+"1. echo “Hello, World” is a script that prints “Hello, World”"